Long-range one-dimensional internal diffusion-limited aggregation: Ingredients from random walks and renewal theory

 \end{myenumi} \end{remarks}

-We turn to the most delicate results, which are estimates for the probability that a particular site in an interval is visited before exit from the interval.
-Borrowing notations from Kesten~\cite{kesten1961b}, let us define for $N \in \ZP$, $c >0$, and $k \in \{0,1,\ldots, N \}$,
+We turn to the most delicate results, which are estimates for the probability that a particular site in an interval is visited before {exiting} the interval.
+Borrowing notations from {Kesten~\cite[p.~275]{kesten1961b}}, let us define for $N \in \ZP$, $c >0$, and $k \in \{0,1,\ldots, N \}$,

 where $\alpha =2$ if $\Exp ( X^2 ) < \infty$ and $\alpha \in (1,2)$ if~\eqref{ass:stable-alpha} is satisfied.
 Also define $q_{\alpha,N}( y ; c)$ over all $y \in [0,1]$ by linear interpolation, i.e.,

 For $c' \geq c >0$, we have $\eta_{[-cN,N]} \leq \eta_{[-c'N,N]}$, a.s.; this shows the following monotonicity property